 (e.g. poisons, pesticides, solvents) There is no local disposal.
 Douglas County has a reciprocal agreement with Lane County for the Glenwood Transfer Station south of Eugene.
 Phone 541-682-4120for an appointment which required.
 Fees are charged.
 Businesses must call 541-682-3828 to arrange for small scale disposal of industrial hazardous waste.

-Douglas County has the only remaining “free” landfill in the country.
+Douglas County operates the landfill.
 The closest disposal site, at the McLain Avenue I-5 Exit (Exit 121), is open Wednesday through Saturday from 9:00 a.m. to 7:00 p.m. during April through October and from 8:00 a.m. to 6:00 p.m. during November through March.
 The transfer station at the landfill will recycle motor oil, car batteries, plastic, paper and metals.
 There is a charge for appliances.
 Curbside service for household garbage is available through Roseburg's solid waste licensee, Roseburg Disposal at 835 SE Sheridan Street, Phone 541-673-7122

 The most economical way to dispose of a junk car is at a junk yard.
 Auto dismantlers will sell parts and crush the rest for scrap.
 Therefore, you do not pay full towing and disposal charges.
 If you do not have the title to a vehicle abandoned on your property, you can revoke parking privileges by placing a 72 HOUR NOTICE on the vehicle and contacting a tow truck three days thereafter if the vehicle has not been removed.
 Phone 541-492-6710for a copy of the 72 HOUR NOTICE.
 Helpful people can be found at: